kairos-io/kairos/docs/content/upgrade/kubernetes.md

 {{% notice note %}}

 Several upgrade strategies can be used with `system-upgrade-controller` which are not illustrated here in this example.
-For instance it can be specified the number of hosts which are running the upgrades, filtering by labels, and more.
+For instance, it can be specified in the number of hosts which are running the upgrades, filtering by labels, and more.
 [Refer to the project documentation](https://github.com/rancher/system-upgrade-controller) on how to create efficient strategies to roll upgrades on the nodes.
-In the example above the upgrades are applied to every host of the cluster, one-by-one in sequence.
+In the example above, the upgrades are applied to every host of the cluster, one-by-one in sequence.

 {{% /notice %}}